marcintreder/relevel-landing-page/src/pages/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it.md

 ## What Is the Median Nerve, and Why Is It Important?

-Just like every nerve in our body it helps you to sense and move the muscles.
+Just like every nerve in our body, it helps you to sense and move the muscles.
 This nerve is the main nerve of the front of your forearm.
 It provides sensation to the thumb, index finger, middle finger as well as part of your ring finger.

 ![Median nerve](/img/group-84-1-.png "Median nerve in the palm of the hand")

 ## Who Is in the Risk Group for Carpal Tunnel Syndrome?

-1. Certain pre existing conditions can attribute to carpal tunnel syndrome, e.g.:
+1. Certain pre-existing conditions can attribute to carpal tunnel syndrome, e.g.:

    * Diabetes
    * Pregnancy